 The pattern brush options are edited in the Pattern Brush view.
 There can be up to four objects, used to define the content of a pattern brush.
 The pattern brush content can be replaced with other objects or symbols available from the document.

 The following pattern brush options can be selected in the Pattern Brush view:

-- Content - Shows a list of symbols and objects with the Pattern Brush Content role.
+- Content - Opens a list of symbols and objects with the Pattern Brush Content role.
 Select an object from the list to change the main content of the pattern brush.
-Use the Pattern Brush Content role to define objects in the document, that can be used as pattern brush content.

 - Starting - Select an object used in the starting region of the pattern brush along the shape.